-- BUS-F 300 Introduction to Financial Management (3 cr.)
-P: A200 or A201 or A202.
-Only for non-business majors.
+- innovative hardware, artificial intelligence, and financial technologies throughout the world. - Hungary in Transition: This course will investigate Hungary's economic, social, and political transitions from a post-war communist state with a planned economy to a democratic nation with a free market. - Japan: The Forgotten Giant: Discover Japan's rise as a world economic power and the unique features of Japan's business environment. - BUS-F 300 Introduction to Financial Management (3 cr.)
+P: BUS-A 200 or BUS-A 302 or BUS-A 205, or BUS-A 202 or BUS-A 207, not open to Business students, only for non-business majors.
 Broad survey of finance for non-Kelley School students.
 Topics include the determinants of interest rates and the time value of money; the sources and uses of financial information; the structure, role, and regulation of financial markets; monetary policy; the pricing of risk in financial markets; goals of investors; and how firms manage their financial affairs, including planning, budgeting, and decision making.
 Not open to business majors.
 No credit toward a degree in business.
-Credit not given for both F300 and (F370, F304, or F301). - BUS-F 303 Intermediate Investments

-(3 cr.)
-P: F370 or F304 with a grade of C or higher.
+Credit not given for both F300 and (F370, F304, or F301). - BUS-F 303 Intermediate Investments (3 cr.)
+P: BUS-F 370 or BUS-F 304 with a grade of C or higher.
 Part of the finance major core.
 Rigorous treatment of the core concepts of investments for finance majors.
 Covers portfolio optimization; examines the pricing of equity, fixed income, and derivatives; and analyzes the degree of market efficiency.
 Makes extensive use of spreadsheet modeling to implement financial models.
 Serves as a foundation for all 400-level finance electives.
 Minimum grade of C- required to proceed to 400-level electives. - BUS-F 304 Financial Management: Honors (3 cr.)
-P: A100, A201, A202, T175, T275, D270, X271 or X272, G202, K201, L201, C104, C204, K303, ECON-E 201, ECON-E 370, ENG-W 131, MATH-M 118, MATH-M 119 (all with grades of C or higher) and admission to the Business Honors Program.
-C: J304, M304, P304, and I304.
+P: Business Honors student; completion of all I-Core prerequisites, must have Junior standing.
+C: BUS-J 304, BUS-M 304, BUS-P 304, and BUS-I 304.
 Part of Honors I-Core; qualified students enroll in BUS-BE 304.
 Broad survey of finance for all honors business students.
 Provides a conceptual framework for a firm's investment, financing, and dividend decisions; includes working capital management, capital budgeting, and capital structure strategies.
-Credit not given for both F304 and (F370 or F301 or F300). - BUS-F 305 Intermediate Corporate Finance

-(3 cr.)
-P: F370 or F304 with a grade of C or higher.
+Credit not given for both F304 and (F370 or F301 or F300). - BUS-F 305 Intermediate Corporate Finance (3 cr.)
+P: BUS-F 370 or BUS-F 304 with a grade of C or higher.
 Part of the finance major core.
 Rigorous treatment of the core concepts of corporate finance for finance majors.
 Covers capital budgeting, the valuation of firms, and capital structure and payout policies.
 Makes extensive use of spreadsheet modeling to implement financial models.
 Serves as a foundation for all 400-level finance electives.
-Minimum grade of C- required to proceed to 400 level electives. - BUS-F 307 Working Capital Management (3 cr.)
-P: F370 or F304 with a grade of C or higher.
+Minimum grade of C- required to proceed to 400-level electives. - BUS-F 307 Working Capital Management (3 cr.)
+P: BUS-F 370 or BUS-F 304 with a grade of C or higher.
 Emphasizes the set of decisions and problems that financial managers face in determining short-term financial policy, financial diagnostics, and operations of the company.
 Major topics include identifying working capital elements and their relationships to company operations, financial analysis, cash forecasting, banking relations, cash-flow systems, and short-term investment and borrowing strategies.